 Program and preview monitors

-Video switcher to enable three camera switching, along with pip.
+Video switcher to enable three camera switching, along with picture-in-picture.
 Also allow for one additional input for graphics for ceremonial occasions and to allow for framestore of some standard slides.
 Note, this would require a qualified operator and so would only be used on an infrequent ad hoc basis.

 Video for internal courthouse distribution (CCTV, direct feeds to courthouse conference rooms, judges’ robing room, to a systems for attorneys to watch or hear on their computers, etc.)?